 The project’s TG chair is also chair of this CRC.

-The CRC is subject to IEEE-SA policies on anti-trust and patent.
+The CRC is subject to IEEE-SA anti-trust and patent policies.

 The CRC will publish minutes of its meetings as 802.11 submissions.

-The CRC meets together (either in person, or in telecons, subject to the LMSC WG P&P rules about notification of such meetings) in order to resolve comments.
+The CRC meets together (either in person, or in teleconferences, subject to the LMSC WG P&P rules about notification of such meetings) in order to resolve comments.

-The CRC may vote to approve comment resolutions (75% approval required)
+The CRC may vote to approve comment resolutions (75% approval required).

 Any 802.11 voting member may vote at any CRC meeting.